23-2-DSDN242/time-based-media-baolong2005/README.md

 The moon will be the same as the star
 I intended to make a day scenary which the sun will replace the moon and the clouds will replace the stars I just finished to copy the maeda clock
+I just added some code for the movement of the moon